tranngocminhhieu/metabase-query-api/README.md

 **Special parameters:**
 - `retry_attempts` defaults to `0`, use it when your Metabase server is often slow.
 - `data_format` defaults to `'json'`, accepted values are `'json'`, `'csv'`, `'xlsx'`.
+- `custom_retry_errors` defaults to `[]`, use it to force retry with errors on you server.
+There is no need to fill in the full name of the error because the condition is string contains.
 #### Export question data to a JSON variable

 ```python